Navy10021/Harbor_Logistics_prediction/README.md

 Comming Soon...

 #### Dataset
 **National Logistics Information Center** provides publicly cargo and passenger transportation data for 27 major ports in Korea (www.nlic.go.kr).
-We applied that data to our preprocessing process and then used it to analyze time series data and train(or predict) neural network models.
+We applied that data to our preprocessing process and then used it to analyze time series data and train(or predict) a neural network model.

 #### Overall Pipeline
 To summarize the entire process of the **『Transformers-based Port Logistics Prediction Model』** we designed, it consists of the following four steps.